-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you was tabases, but do not have There is no acineman 200/ of the total cost for If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefit.
 See the "Health and wellness education programs" section of this medical benefits chart for additional smoking cessation benefits.
-20% of the total cost for each Medicare-covered smoking and tobacco use cessation preventive benefit when using your POS benefit.
+30% of the total cost for each Medicare-covered smoking and tobacco use cessation preventive benefit when using your POS benefit.
 Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.

-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD). \$25 copayment for each Medicare-covered SET service.
-20% of the total cost for each Medicare-covered SET service when using Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. your POS benefit.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$25 copayment for each Medicare-covered SET service.
+30% of the total cost for each Medicare-covered SET service when using your POS benefit.